Justin Verlander: 2022: Comeback, third Cy Young, and second World Series Championship

 In Game 1 of the 2022 ALCS, Verlander struck out eleven over six innings in a 4–2 win versus the New York Yankees.
 His eighth double-digit strikeout effort in the postseason, it set a major league record.
 Starting in the third inning, he struck out a postseason record-tying six consecutive hitters, repeating an achievement of his in Game 3 of the 2013 ALCS.
 Verlander allowed five earned runs in Game 1 of the 2022 World Series, giving him a career 6.07 ERA in World Series games, the highest among pitchers with a minimum of 30 innings pitched in the World Series.
 Later in Game 5 of the series, Verlander allowed one earned run over five innings pitched and also striking out six.
 The Astros would end up winning 3–2, giving Verlander his first career World Series win and 16th postseason win (2nd most in MLB history after passing John Smoltz); he had eight previous World Series starts without winning, posting an 0–6 record before that night, the worst record for any pitcher before winning his first World Series game.
-The Astros would go on to defeat the Phillies in six games giving Verlander his second World Series ring.
+The Astros would go on to defeat the Phillies in six games, giving Verlander his second World Series ring.

 On November 10, Verlander opted out of his player option with the Astros and became a free agent.
 He was awarded the Cy Young by unanimous vote on November 16, becoming the 11th pitcher in MLB history to win three Cy Young Awards.
 It was the second time Verlander was a unanimous choice for the award (receiving every possible first-place vote).

-New York Mets (2023–present)
+New York Mets (2023)

-On December 7, 2022, Verlander signed a 2-year, $86.7 million contract with the New York Mets, with a $35 million vesting option for 2025.
-At a $43.3 million average annual value, the contract matches the record for highest AAV in MLB history with teammate Max Scherzer's contract signed during the 2021 offseason.
+On December 7, 2022, Verlander signed a two-year, $86.7 million contract with the New York Mets, with a $35 million vesting option for 2025.
+At a $43.3 million average annual value, the contract matched the record for highest AAV in MLB history with teammate Max Scherzer's contract signed during the 2021–22 offseason.
+On March 30, 2023, the Mets announced that they placed Verlander on 15-day injured list with a low-grade teres major strain.
+The move was retroactive to March 28.

+On May 4, the Mets activated Verlander from the IL and made his 2023 debut against his former team, the Detroit Tigers.
+On May 10, Verlander struck out seven hitters over seven innings in a 2–1 victory over the Cincinnati Reds.
+With the win, Verlander became the 21st pitcher in MLB history to defeat all 30 teams.

+On July 30, Verlander earned his 250th career win, the 49th pitcher to do so, in the Mets' 5–2 victory over the Washington Nationals, allowing one run in 51⁄3 innings in his final start as a Met.
+Across 16 games for the Mets, he posted a 6–5 record, a 3.15 ERA, and 81 strikeouts across 941⁄3 innings pitched.